libre-computer-project/libretech-raspbian-portability/readme.md

 # Libre Computer Raspbian Portability
 ## Objective
-This script is designed to run on existing Raspbian images and enabled them them to boot on Libre Computer boards.
-It uses our extensive upstream u-boot and Linux work and infrastructure to support Raspbian's legacy ARMv6 binaries as well as their newer ARMv7 and ARMv8 images.
+This script is designed to run on existing Raspbian images and enables them to boot on Libre Computer boards.
+It uses upstream FOSS software stack developed by the community and Libre Computer to support booting Raspbian.

 It is a proof-of-concept and there are no warranties implied or otherwise.
-We highly recommend backing up the images if they hold important data in case something unexpected occurs.
-While they should still boot on your original device, this is not fully tested or guaranteed so continue at your own risk.
+We highly recommend backing up the image if it holds important data in case something unexpected occurs.
+While the image should still boot on the original device, this is not fully tested or guaranteed so continue at your own risk.

-This script installs/configures/overwrites data this device/MicroSD card.
+This script installs/configures/overwrites data on the device's MicroSD card.
 It is designed to run on Raspberry Pi(R)s and requires internet access to download additional necessary components.
 Once the script finishes, the card should still remain bootable on the original board.

 ## Supported Distributions
 - [Raspbian 10 Buster Lite and Desktop armhf](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy)